Zoophish/planetset-docs/docs/clouds.md

 Controls how large each individual cloud is.
 Smaller values produce larger looking cloud features (excluding height).

 **Roughness**
-Increases the strength of smaller cloud shape variations (also consequently increases coverage slightly).
+Controls the smoothness/turbulence of the clouds by increasing the strength of smaller cloud shape variations (also consequently increases coverage slightly).

 **Primary Billowness**
 Controls the strength of the billow pattern on the base shape of the cloud.
+The base shape makes up the large features of the clouds which are later refined with fractal details.

 **Secondary Billowness**
 Controls the strength of the billow pattern on the cloud details.

 **Sharpness**
-Controls how abrupt the cloud edges are (which also makes the edges more dense).
+Controls how abrupt the cloud edges are (makes the edges more dense).
+Higher values will make the clouds a more homogeneous (uniform) density.

 **Edge Darkness**
-Artificially increases the darkness of the exterior parts of the clouds, giving them a 'powder' look.
-This effect is more prominent when the step rate decreases, so be careful not to increase it too much or it will make the clouds look dark.
+Artificially increases the darkness of the exterior parts of the clouds, giving them a 'powdery' look.
+This effect is more prominent when the step rate decreases, so be careful not to increase it too much or it will make the clouds look artificially dark.

 **Dark Edge Sharpness**
 Defines the sharpness of the dark edges.
-Higher values will make the edges sharper, but also decrease the overall darkness.
+Higher values will make the dark regions on the edges sharper, but also decrease the overall darkness.

 ---